Skip to content

 The system makes it too easy for LAs to say no. Funding pressures, understaffing, and risk-averse decision-making all contribute to a refusal rate that the tribunal consistently shows is too high.

-But the law is on your side.
-The legal test is low.
-The tribunal success rate is overwhelming.
+But the law is on your side, and the legal test is low.
+Across all SEND Tribunal appeals that reach a decision, 99% are resolved in the family’s favour, and Parliamentary written answers confirm the pattern holds year after year.
 And there are free organisations ready to walk you through every step.

 Your child’s needs haven’t changed just because the council said no. And neither have your rights.